alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-Rather than relying on marketplaces to support the ERC 1155 [ID substitution method](https://docs.openzeppelin.com/contracts/3.x/api/token/erc1155#IERC1155MetadataURI) for token metadata, we overrode the function to return an IPFS pin for the token's applicable json file.
+Rather than relying on marketplaces to support the ERC 1155 [ID substitution method](https://docs.openzeppelin.com/contracts/3.x/api/token/erc1155#IERC1155MetadataURI) for token metadata, we overrode the function to return an IPFS pin for the token's applicable JSON file.
 For our function to work properly, metadata needs to be stored in a Content-Addressed Archive (CAR).
-Use this [tool](http://car.ipfs.io.ipns.localhost:8080/) to convert metadata into an IPFS CARs.
+Use this [tool](http://car.ipfs.io.ipns.localhost:8080/) to convert metadata into CARs for upload.

 **Contract-level metadata in `ParkPics.sol`**:
 ```
 string public name;
 string public symbol;
-uint256 public total_supply;
 ...
 constructor() ERC1155("") {
         name = "Park Pics";
         symbol = "PPS";
-        total_supply = 14;
         ...
 }
 ...
 function contractURI() public pure returns (string memory) {
-        return "<Contract-level URI>"; // Contract-level metadata for ParkPics }
+        return "ipfs://bafkreigpykz4r3z37nw7bfqh7wvly4ann7woll3eg5256d2i5huc5wrrdq"; // Contract-level metadata for ParkPics }
 ```

 Upon importing the contract to OpenSea, contract-level metadata will now pre-populate in the applicable collection fields.

-### Hard caps on token and edition supply
+### Hard caps on token supply and editions

 **Token hard cap in `ParkPics.sol`**:
 ```